The Nene Valley Railway is home to a little blue engine named ‘Thomas’ by the Rev. W. Awdry author of the famous books

 Thomas goes to Hospital

 The Wansford Controller has found out that Thomas is poorly at the moment and has to have some of his wheel and rods taken off to be fixed by his engineers.
-So thomas has been placed in to the shed at Wansford and yesterday he had his middle wheels and rods removed.
-Thomas is feeling a little sad at the moment as he cant come out to play and pull his trains, and we hope to see Thomas back in steam and pulling trains towards the later part of the year.
+So Thomas has been placed in to the shed at Wansford and has recently had his middle wheels and rods removed.
+Thomas is feeling a little sad at the moment as he cannot come out to play and pull his trains, and we hope to see Thomas back in steam and pulling trains towards the later part of the year.
 We will be arranging some very special other themed children’s events during this year, and keep a look out on our web page and social media streams for this information.
 While Thomas is in the shed at Wansford he can be seen from our viewing gallery.
 And we hope to bring you news of an exciting competition for the children to get involved in, in the coming days.

 Thomas events 2018

 Thomas Half Term Specials 20th & 21st October Details coming soon